Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 -01

-* Editorial Fixes to formatting and references.
+* Editorial fixes to formatting and references

 -00